Preparing properly for a test or procedure reduces your child's anxiety, encourages cooperation, and helps your child develop coping skills.

 DURING THE PROCEDURE:

 Your presence may help your child during the procedure, especially if the procedure allows you to maintain physical contact.
-If the procedure is performed at the hospital or at the provider's office, you may be able to be there.
+If the procedure is performed at the hospital or at your provider's office, you may be able to be there.
 If you are not sure, ask if you can be there.

 If you think you may become ill or anxious, consider keeping your distance, but stay where your child can see you.
 If you cannot be present, leave a familiar object with your child for comfort.